kdzwinel/TrackTrackNo/readme.md

 ## How to install it
 1. Download or clone this repository
+1. `yarn && yarn run build`
-1. Load extension folder as an "unpaced extension" (tested in Chrome and Firefox)
+1. Load `./dist` folder as an "unpaced extension" (tested in Chrome and Firefox)

 ## About
 Icon - [Freepik](http://www.freepik.com) - [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)